inno-se/the-guide/README.md

   - don't complete their tasks timely so that tasks have to be reassigned;
   - produce poor quality work despite clear acceptance criteria.
 - Ask course instructors to help fight free riders.
-- Identify stakeholders.
-- Capture their high-level functional and non-functional requirements, business goals, constraints
-- Derive architecturally significant requirements (ASRs) in the Quality Attribute Scenario format.
-- Design a high-level architecture that satisfies the ASRs.
-- For each ASR, explain how exactly you're going to test it (you may need to detail the architecture for this task).
-- Based on the architecture, split the work into epics, backlog items, and tasks.
-- Plan the work for several sprints using a Scrum board.
-- Assign tasks and set deadlines.

 <!-- TOC ignore:true -->
 ## Table of contents